Wal-Mart Stores, Inc. v. Dukes: Supreme Court decision

 On December 6, 2009, the Supreme Court agreed to hear Walmart's appeal as Wal-Mart v.
 Dukes.
 Oral argument for the case occurred on March 29, 2011.

 On June 20, 2011, the Supreme Court ruled in Walmart's favor by saying the plaintiffs did not have enough in common to constitute a class.
 The Court ruled unanimously that because of the variability of plaintiffs' circumstances, the class action could not proceed as comprised.

+Justice Scalia's majority opinion held that Rule 23(a)(2)'s requirement of commonality means that there must be a common question of law and fact, such that "determination of its truth or falsity will resolve an issue that is central to the validity of each one of the claims in one stroke".
+Thus, the Court ruled 5–4 that the case could not proceed as a class action.